na-na-hi/renget/archive/pitanonbots.md

 - Avoid breaking kisses quickly.

 Key priorities:
-- Keep prose readably and direct.
+- Keep prose readabe and direct.
+- Prioritize colloquial English and avoid flowery language.
 - Respond with a detailed response of the character's next action and any important changes in the narrative.
 - Respond in third person, past tense.
 - Keep replies formatted the same way throughout roleplay.